vitogit/tdd-mocha-chai-riot/README.md

 # Tutorial: Using TDD with Riot+mocha+chai
 TDD using mocha+chai to test Riot tags.
 Riot is a React- like user interface library http://riotjs.com.
+Mocha is a feature-rich JavaScript test framework https://mochajs.org/ Chai is a BDD / TDD assertion library http://chaijs.com/

 ##Installation
 You can read the tutorial, or just install the repo.